 Line 17.
 Motion Picture Production Tax Credit to be refunded directly to PTE.
-If the PTE elects to have this credit refunded at the entity level, enter the amount of credit authorized by Virginia Film Office in their certification letter.
-For more information about this credit, see Motion Picture Production Tax Credit in the Schedule 500CR instructions or contact: Virginia Film Office, 901 East Byrd Street, Richmond, VA 23219-4048, or call (800) 854-6233.
+If the PTE elects to have this credit refunded at the entity level, enter the amount of credit authorized by the Virginia Film Office within the Virginia Tourism Authority in their certification letter.
+For more information about this credit, see Motion Picture Production Tax Credit in the Schedule 500CR instructions or contact: Virginia Film Office within the Virginia Tourism Authority, 901 E. Cary St. Suite 900, Richmond, VA 23219, or call (804) 545-5530.